Thomas Aquinas: Late career, cessation of writing, and death (1272–1274)

-On 6 December 1273, another mystical experience took place.
-While Thomas was celebrating mass, he experienced an unusually long ecstasy.
-Because of what he saw, he abandoned his routine and refused to dictate to his socius Reginald of Piperno.
-When Reginald begged him to get back to work, Thomas replied: "Reginald, I cannot, because all that I have written seems like straw to me" (mihi videtur ut palea).
+On 6 December 1273, another mystical experience reportedly took place.
+While Thomas was celebrating mass, he is said to have experienced an unusually long ecstasy.
+Because of what he saw, he abandoned his routine and later refused to dictate to his socius Reginald of Piperno.
+When Reginald begged him to get back to work, Thomas replied: "Reginald, I cannot, because all that I have written seems like straw to me."
 As a result, the Summa Theologica would remain uncompleted.
 What exactly triggered Thomas's change in behaviour is believed by some to have been some kind of supernatural experience of God.
 After taking to his bed, however, he did recover some strength.

-In 1274 Pope Gregory X summoned Thomas to attend the Second Council of Lyon.
+In 1274, Pope Gregory X summoned Thomas to attend the Second Council of Lyon.
 The council was to open 1 May 1274, and it was Gregory's attempt to try to heal the Great Schism of 1054, which had divided the Catholic Church in the West from the Eastern Orthodox Church.
 At the meeting, Thomas's work for Pope Urban IV concerning the Greeks, Contra errores graecorum, was to be presented.
 However, on his way to the council, riding on a donkey along the Appian Way, he struck his head on the branch of a fallen tree and became seriously ill again.
 He was then quickly escorted to Monte Cassino to convalesce.
 After resting for a while, he set out again but stopped at the Cistercian Fossanova Abbey after again falling ill.
 The monks nursed him for several days, and as he received his last rites he prayed: "I have written and taught much about this very holy Body, and about the other sacraments in the faith of Christ, and about the Holy Roman Church, to whose correction I expose and submit everything I have written."

-He died on 7 March 1274 while giving commentary on the Song of Songs.
+Thomas died on 7 March 1274 while giving commentary on the Song of Songs.
+It is proposed that he died from the effects of a chronic subdural hematoma occasioned by his blow to the head several weeks before his death.

 Legacy, veneration, and modern reception

 Condemnation of 1277

-In 1277 Étienne Tempier, the same bishop of Paris who had issued the condemnation of 1270, issued another, more extensive, condemnation.
+In 1277, Étienne Tempier, the same bishop of Paris who had issued the condemnation of 1270, issued another, more extensive, condemnation.
 One aim of this condemnation was to clarify that God's absolute power transcended any principles of logic that Aristotle or Averroes might place on it.
 More specifically, it contained a list of 219 propositions, including twenty Thomistic propositions, that the bishop had determined to violate the omnipotence of God.
-The inclusion of the Thomistic propositions badly damaged Thomas's reputation for many years.
+The inclusion of the Thomistic propositions severely damaged Thomas's reputation for many years.